-With over 200 million inhabitants and an area that makes up almost half of the entire continent, according to DigoPaul, Brazil is not only the largest and most populous country in South America, but also the fifth largest state in the world.
+With over 200 million inhabitants and an area that makes up almost half of the entire continent, Brazil is not only the largest and most populous country in South America, but also the fifth largest state in the world.
 And accordingly it has a lot to offer, there are almost endless attractions and sights in Brazil to marvel at.
 The land of samba always enchants holidaymakers with its incredible diversity.

 Whether gleaming white beaches and impressive natural spectacles, picturesque mountain and jungle landscapes or the Brazilian culture and South American joie de vivre in the colorful cities: there is a whole lot to discover for nature lovers and romantics as well as for culture fans and adventurers.
 Brazil is of course also famous for its impressive carnival.

 In the following we present you the most exciting tours, most beautiful attractions and best sights in Brazil.

 It’s actually very simple: when you think of Brazil, you think of Rio de Janeiro.
 And when you think of Rio, the word “Copacabana” comes to mind almost automatically.
 Although some beaches like Ipanema spray more glamor and glamor on good days, of course that cannot harm a real legend.
 After all, Copacabana is located in the middle of the city in the district of the same name directly on the Atlantic and has the shape of a crescent moon.

 The beach has not only achieved worldwide fame and was and has become a defining element in many books, films and songs.
 Copacabana has remained the central point for tourism in the city to this day and continues to enjoy great popularity with the residents.
 Many of the best hotels, including the world-famous Copacabana Palace, have also settled along the promenade.